Opening Remarks and Workshop Goals

 Open networking period.

-Transition to the final system-level talks and closing discussion.
+Transition to the final technical talk.